 Many joint disorders and accompanying symptoms occur because of arthritis, which impacts the joints and surrounding tissues.

 There are many different types of arthritis.
 The Arthritis Foundation recognizes over 100 different types.
-The two most common are osteoarthritis (OA) and rheumatoid arthritis (RA), the two leading causes of joint pain.
+The 2 most common are osteoarthritis (OA) and rheumatoid arthritis (RA), the 2 leading causes of joint pain.

 OA is a painful, degenerative joint disease that often involves the hips, knees, neck, lower back, or small joints of the hands.
 OA usually develops in joints injured by overuse from a particular task (such as playing sports) or carrying excess body weight.